bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 1. The network I/O logic could be made asynchronous (i.e., could use non-blocking sockets).
-This is not very important for higher level languages like Python, etc. but for languages like Rust, etc.  Non-blocking I/O can enable client appliactions to achieve higher throughput, at the cost of higher complexity of SDK implementation.
+This is not very important for higher level languages like Python, etc. but for languages like Rust, etc.  Non-blocking I/O can enable client applications to achieve higher throughput, at the cost of higher complexity of SDK implementation.
 One could leverage some well known open source libraries which make it easier to achieve async I/O.  For example, Java SDK uses